 I’m not really reinventing the wheel here.
 Traditionally, Italian households make ricotta pie at Easter.
 Think of it as a cheesecake filling in a pie crust.
 I’ve simply reconfigured a few different recipes from my Italian heritage.
 I took the general method for the ricotta filling but instead opted for a more familiar cheesecake cookie crumb crust.

-But let me back up because this recipe all starts with the Calabro hand-dipped fresh whole-milk ricotta.
+But let me back up because this recipe starts with the Calabro hand-dipped fresh whole-milk ricotta.
 This award-winning ricotta is made using old-world techniques from a Calabro family recipe developed over 50 years ago!
-Every curd is hand-scooped and hand-packed from small batch kettles.
+Every curd is hand-scooped and hand-packed from small-batch kettles.
 You don’t want to hide this rich glorious stuff.
 You need to honor its buttery flavor and beautifully smooth texture.

 During our trip to Sicily last Fall, I could not get over how the cannoli filling still actually tasted like ricotta.
 It wasn’t the overly sweet and dense filling I keep finding at bakeries around here.
 It satiated my craving for a sweet treat but didn’t completely lose its savory quality.
 It honored the fact it was made with cheese, you know?
 I tried to do the same thing in this recipe, that is, enhance rather than overpower the ricotta.

-Lemon adds a nice brightness to the cheesy filling; and, what goes better with lemon than almond?
-Crushed up amaretti (small crunchy almond cookies) and some sliced almonds created the perfect crunchy base.
+Lemon adds an excellent brightness to the cheesy filling; what goes better with lemon than almond?
+Crushed-up amaretti (small crunchy almond cookies) and some sliced almonds created the perfect crunchy base.
 All the flavors came together to compliment the delicate cheesy taste of the ricotta.

 - 1 cup amaretti cookies crumbs